Munster Rugby: Graham Rowntree becomes head coach

 Head coach Johann van Graan, who joined Munster in November 2017, confirmed in December 2021 that he would be leaving the province at the end of the 2021–22 season to join English club Bath.
 In addition to this, senior coach Stephen Larkham also left the province to return home to Australia to become head coach of the Brumbies, and defence coach JP Ferreira followed van Graan to join Bath.
 However, forwards coach Graham Rowntree extended his stay with the province by a further two years, and the province confirmed in April 2022 that Rowntree would be promoted to head coach from the 2022–23 season.
 Mike Prendergast, a former scrum-half for the province, joined Rowntree's coaching setup as the attack coach on a three-year contract, having most recently fulfilled a similar role for French club Racing 92.
 Andi Kyriacou, who had joined the province in April 2021 as an elite player development officer with the academy, was promoted to forwards coach with the senior squad on a two-year contract, and former Munster player Denis Leamy returned to the province as defence coach on a three-year contract.

-After a poor start to the season, Munster won the 2022–23 United Rugby Championship after beating defending champions the Stormers 19–14 away from home in the final on 27 May 2023.
+After a poor start to the season, Munster won the 2022–23 United Rugby Championship after winning the quarter-final & semi-finals away from home before then beating defending champions the Stormers 19–14 also away from home in the final on 27 May 2023.
 In doing so, Munster ended a trophy drought that had lasted since their previous league title during the 2010–11 season, and secured the first silverware of Graham Rowntree's reign as head coach.